The Man-made Disaster in Sri Lanka Could Have Been Avoided

 Sri Lanka’s tragic error was the stuff of a wild thought experiment: What would happen if a whole nation were to abandon the tools of modern agriculture and go back to the way farming was done more than a century ago?

 We no longer need to wonder about the result.
-We have the hard evidence of a humanitarian and economic crisis that has engulfed a nation of more than 21 million people.
+We have the hard evidence of a humanitarian and economic crisis that has engulfed a nation of more than 21 millions de personnes.

 Those who are serious about agriculture know that organic farming won’t work on a large scale.
 It simply cannot meet the needs of food production.
 It can thrive when it presents consumers with one choice among many in a diverse marketplace.
 By contrast, forcing every farmer in an entire country to adopt its primitive practices, such as the rejection of synthetic fertilizers and crop-protection devices, is an exercise in lunacy.